Gyaru: Appearance

 As for physical appearance, Hepburns are presented as having an East Asian thin or underweight physique to those overseas; though this body is proliferated by Hepburn magazines that have on tail or back part of the magazine a quantity of advertisements for dieting products, procedures, supplements, companies or methods to lose weight.
-Incorrectly starting or opening of these magazines could contribute to a Eating Disorder; as depending if the reader is using the Western principle of book orientation to open the magazine could possibly continually be presented to those adverts.
+Incorrectly starting or opening of these magazines could contribute to an eating disorder and a negative body image of oneself; as depending if the reader is using the Western principle of book orientation to open the magazine could possibly continually be presented to those adverts.
 These advertisements are also presented with underweight models next to their previous weight (as a before and after) or most likely photoshopped bodies with a denominator of low body weight.
 Also apart from the Hepburn fashion magazines there were also Hepburn magazine such as popteen that had magazines, books or mooks dedicated to dieting alone.
 Though in reality not all participants of Japanese origin were underweight and some and even most overseas Hepburns are of an average or overweight body type.